The best fans for 2024

 • Cost

-While it’s great to have a stationary fan that you can depend on, it’s also very helpful to have one you can take with you throughout your day.
-Shark’s FlexBreeze takes this concept to the next level by allowing you to detach the fan from its floor standing base at the push of a button.
-Small feet at the base of the mini-sized fan fold outward, which keeps it steady on top of a table.
-This lets you use the FlexBreeze in any situation, regardless of the size of your room, or the position of your outlets.
-It’s perfectly reasonable to use this fan in your living room at home, then take it on a camping trip to provide cool comfort when you’re outdoors.
+While it’s great to have a stationary fan that you can depend on, it’s also very helpful to have one you can take throughout your day.
+Shark’s FlexBreeze takes this concept to the next level by allowing you to detach the fan from its floor-standing base at the push of a button.
+Small feet at the mini-sized fan’s base fold outward, keeping it steady on top of a table.
+This lets you use the FlexBreeze in any situation, regardless of the size of your room or the position of your outlets.
+It’s perfectly reasonable to use this as a tower fan in your living room, then take it on a camping trip to provide cool comfort when you’re outdoors.
 This modular design is reminiscent of Shark’s vacuums, and the ability to use one fan in different contexts came in handy more than once.

-In our tests, the FlexBreeze was capable of blasting a jet of cool air across a 12 foot room with no problem, even on its lower settings.
-The fan was audible at each power level, though higher ones did create enough sound to overpower other ambient noise like clicking keyboard.
+In our tests, the FlexBreeze could blast a jet of cool air across a 12-foot room with no problem, even on its lower settings.
+The fan was audible at each power level, though higher ones did create enough sound to overpower other ambient noise like a clicking mechanical keyboard.
 This is fine if you’re using the FlexBreeze in a loud outdoor environment like a cookout, but less so if you need a quiet desk fan that can run eight hours a day without distraction.
 On that note, Shark says the FlexBreeze can last up to 24 hours per charge on its first power setting and oscillation turned off.
-We used it for a about a dozen hours at various speeds and modes after fully topping it up, and never ran into any issues.
+We used it for about a dozen hours at various speeds and modes after fully topping it up and never ran into any issues.

-Shark’s FlexBreeze is not only the best battery powered fan, but one of the most inventively designed models we’ve ever seen.
-It’s easy to take with you regardless of where it’s needed, and can serve multiple purposes when necessary.
+Shark’s FlexBreeze is not only the best battery-powered fan but also one of the most inventively designed models we’ve ever seen.
+It’s easy to take with you regardless of where it’s needed and can serve multiple purposes when necessary.

 Best for windows: Bionaire Window Fan w/ Twin 8.5-In.
 Blades